bombchus/z64-music-wiki/docs/advanced/audiobanks/custom-audiobank.md

 placeholder

-addresses don't need to be in any particular order except for the header data(?)
+addresses don't need to be in any particular order except for the header data(?) for xml, the order is very strict due to SEQ6 hardcoding the data format

 !!! warning
     Audiobanks as they are used in-game are slightly different than the structure of `soundfont.h` used by decomp.
 Tools may also use different naming and formatting and allow for more or less flexibility, this page must be edited again to accomodate for any new `C` based tools that may and will eventually arise from decomp.